 Cinzia Angelini is a writer, story artist and director who has worked in the animation industry for more than twenty-five years.

 She has written and is currently directing “Mila,” a high-quality CG short film about a little girl whose life takes an unexpected turn in WWII.
 The film is produced by the largest independent, world-wide, virtual studio collaboration ever created.
 UNICEF Italy is just one of the many sponsors who have joined the Mila team in their groundbreaking endeavor.
 The team consists of 350 animation professionals, who volunteer their time and considerable talent from 35 countries to make the film.
-“Mila” is set to be released in 2019.
+“Mila” is set to be released in 2020.

-Her work includes “Balto,” “Prince of Egypt,” “Eldorado,” “Spirit,” “Sinbad,” “Spider-man 2″, “Open Season,” “Meet the Robinsons,” “Bolt,” “The Minions Movie”, “Despicable Me 3,” “The Grinch,” “Abominable” and her soon to be released short film, “Mila.”
+Her work includes “Balto,” “Prince of Egypt,” “Eldorado,” “Spirit,” “Sinbad,” “Spider-man 2″ “Open Season,” “Meet the Robinsons,” “Bolt,” “The Minions Movie,” “Despicable Me 3,” “The Grinch,” “Abominable” and her soon to be released short film, “Mila.”

 The notoriety she gained from her development of the virtual studio and crew for Mila led to an invitation to speak at TEDx Trento in 2017, and then again at TEDx Vail in 2018.
 There she introduced her idea of bridging cultural diversity through the magic of animation.

 Cinzia has an unbridled passion for all types of animation.
 Her years directing at the helm of the large international crew for “Mila,” combined with the experience she gained as animator and story artist on some of the biggest animated features of our time, give her a unique ability to work on a wide spectrum of projects.